 2. Check the Cable

-More often than not, the cable is the culprit.
+More often than not, with this issue “computer turns on but no signal to monitor”, cable is the culprit.

 In case the video cable for the monitor is detachable, try using a different video cable to test in case the cable is faulty.